alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_02-UML_Diagrams/06-160/06-160_UML_Structural_Diagrams_Overview.md

 ## 1. Introduction to Structural Diagrams

-Structural UML diagrams represent the static aspects of a system, focusing on the things that must be present in the system being modeled.
+Structural UML diagrams represent the static aspects of a system, focusing on **the things that must be present in the system being modeled**.

-Unlike behavioral diagrams that show what happens when the system runs, structural diagrams show what exists in the system.
+Unlike behavioral diagrams that show what happens when the system runs, structural diagrams show **what exists in the system**.

  The three primary structural diagrams covered in this overview are **Class Diagrams**, **Deployment Diagrams**, and **Package Diagrams**.

-These diagrams serve as the foundation for system architecture documentation and are essential for communicating design decisions to development teams, stakeholders, and maintenance personnel.
+These diagrams serve as **the foundation for system architecture documentation** and are essential for communicating design decisions to development teams, stakeholders, and maintenance personnel.

 Each diagram type addresses different aspects of system structure, from object-oriented design to physical deployment architecture.

 ---